 The city is also better for museums, with the Kyoto Art Center, Kyoto City Archaeological Museum, Kitamura Museum, and Koryo Museum of Art showcasing Japan’s most prestigious art collections.
 Osaka has 15 museums, which are also worth researching.

-If you’re after a pampering, relaxing experience, both cities have their fair share of high-end hotels and resorts.
+If you’re after a pampering, relaxing experience, both cities have their fair share of high-end, luxury hotels and resorts.
 If I had to compare Kyoto to Osaka, there are a few more exquisite resorts just outside the city center of Kyoto that offer a more tranquil natural setting for a pampering vacation.

 Winner: Kyoto

-Where to Stay in Kyoto: Ace Hotel Kyoto
+Best Luxury Hotel in Kyoto: Ace Hotel Kyoto

 Ace Hotel Kyoto is an exceptional example of modern Japanese architecture.
 With clean lines and contemporary interiors, the entire space is overflowing with romance for a relaxing vacation with a significant other.
 The hotel includes a garden and terrace and offers daily a la carte breakfast.